 Sale Events.
 Legacy Q32's 2017 Plan provides that upon the occurrence of a "sale event" (as defined in Legacy Q32's 2017 Plan), all outstanding stock options will terminate at the effective time of such sale event, unless the parties to the sale event agree that such awards will be assumed or continued by the successor entity.
 In the event of a termination of Legacy Q32's 2017 Plan and all options issued thereunder in connection with a sale event, optionees will be provided an opportunity to exercise options that are then exercisable or will become exercisable as of the effective time of the sale event prior to the consummation of the sale event.
 In addition, Legacy Q32 has the right to provide for cash payment to holders of options, in exchange for the cancellation thereof, in an amount equal to the difference between the value of the consideration payable per share of common stock in the sale event and the per share exercise price of such options, multiplied by the number of shares subject to such option to the extent then vested and exercisable.
-In the event of and subject to the consummation of a sale event, unvested restricted stock and restricted stock units (other than those becoming vested as a result of the sale event) will be forfeited immediately prior to the effective time of a sale event unless such awards are assumed or continued by the successor entity.
-If shares of restricted stock are forfeited in connection with a sale event, those shares of restricted stock shall be repurchased at a price per share equal to the original per share purchase price of such shares.
-Legacy Q32 has the right to provide for cash payment to holders of restricted stock or restricted stock units, in exchange for the cancellation thereof, in an amount per share equal to the value of the consideration payable per share of common stock in the sale event.
+In the event of and subject to the consummation of a sale event, unvested restricted stock and restricted stock units (other than those becoming vested as a result of the sale event) will be forfeited immediately prior to the effective time of a sale event, those shares of restricted stock shall be repurchased at a price per share equal to the original per share purchase price of such shares.
+Legacy Q32 has the right to provide for cash payment to holders of restricted stock units, in exchange for the cancellation thereof, in an amount per share purchase price of such shares.
+Legacy Q32 has the right to provide for cash payment to holders of restricted stock units, in exchange for the cancellation thereof, in an amount per share equal to the original per share purchase price of such shares.
+Legacy Q32 has the right to provide for cash payment to holders of restricted stock or restricted stock units, in exchange for the cancellation thereof, in an amount per share e